The Importance of Vitamin D

 Two forms of vitamin D can be measured in the blood, 25-hydroxyvitamin D and 1,25-dihydroxyvitamin D. The 25-hydroxyvitamin D is the major form found in the blood and is the relatively inactive precursor to the active hormone, 1,25-dihydroxyvitamin D. Because of its long half-life and higher concentration, 25-hydroxyvitamin D is commonly measured to assess and monitor vitamin D status in individuals and is the one I speak of when looking at healthy levels.

-The recommended supplements are designed to help those balancing vitamin D with vitamin A, especially in patients who desire extra vitamin D. Balancing levels of vitamin D and vitamin A are crucial, as the body can often become deficient in either one, increasing the risk of health related issues.
+The recommended supplements are designed to help those balancing vitamin D with vitamin A, especially in members who desire extra vitamin D. Balancing levels of vitamin D and vitamin A are crucial, as the body can often become deficient in either one, increasing the risk of health related issues.

 What we use: